About Grace Church

 Financial Administrator Sandra Joseph was born in Trinidad but grew up in Brooklyn where she continues to live.
 She is a graduate of Baruch College where she received a BA in Accounting.
 She joined Grace in 2011 and oversees the financial needs of the Church and School.
 Sandra loves spending time with her family, dancing and fine dining.

-Head Sexton Felipe Guerra has been caring for the buildings and grounds of Grace since 2011 and was promoted to Head Sexton in 2016.
+Felipe Guerra has been caring for the buildings and grounds of Grace since 2011 and was promoted to Head Sexton in 2016.
 He came to Grace with many years of construction experience and certificates in electrical skills and plumbing from Apex Technical College.
-Felipe has two sons,14 and 16; loves them, soccer and a good plate of chicken and rice.
+Felipe has two sons and a daughter; loves them, soccer and a good plate of chicken and rice.

 Wardens and Vestry

 The Vestry is the governing board of the parish and consists of the Rector, the Wardens and lay members.
 It serves as a council of advice for the Rector, and each member has hands-on areas of responsibility.
 As its primary responsibility, the Vestry oversees the parish’s financial health and, in partnership with the Rector, develops and approves the annual parish budget.
 The Wardens are elected at the parish’s annual meeting and may serve three two-year terms.
 Lay members are likewise elected at the parish’s annual meeting and may serve up to two three-year terms.
 The Vestry is supported by the Clerk and the Treasurer.

 Marilyn Grant, Senior Warden

 Barbara Becker, Junior Warden